MRamadhanKesaPI/rama-kesa_portfolio/README.md

 - What is the revenue trend over time?
 - Which country generates the most revenue?
 - Which product brand has the highest revenue?
-- What is the profit margin for the top-selling products?
+- Which product brand has the highest profit margin?
-- What is the YTD revenue growth compared to the previous year?

 Below are the DAX measures.
 ```DAX